 A human Phase 0 microdose study is performed at the earliest stage of drug development.
-This approach enables preliminary data to be compiled on a drug candidate in humans before the commencement of Phase I clinical trials.
-PET imaging relies on the detection of gamma radiation emitted from positrons during the annihilation with an electron.
+This approach enables preliminary data to be compiled on a human drug candidate before the commencement of Phase I clinical trials.
+PET imaging relies on detecting gamma radiation emitted from positrons during the annihilation of an electron.

-- The most commonly PET studies are performed with the radiotracer [18F]-fluorodeoxyglucose (FDG).
+- The most common PET studies are performed with the radiotracer [18F]-fluorodeoxyglucose (FDG).

 - The other type of PET study uses the labelling of a drug candidate.

 PET studies in humans are carried out using a low dose of the drug (micrograms) administered intravenously.
-The microdose study aims to provide information about the rate at which the drug passes through the blood-brain barrier (disposition of the drug).
-In addition to gain an insight into human pharmacodynamics and pharmacokinetics.
-Advances in PET technology have made a significant contribution to the drug discovery process by compiling more accurate data on drug efficacy and targeting the efficiency of potential lead compounds.
-The potential benefits of introducing PET imaging in the early phase of drug discovery will have the effect of reducing the time spent on poor lead compounds as a potential drug candidate.
-Also, PET imaging is used in late-stage drug discovery to investigate toxicity and dosing studies, including tracking the response.
+The microdose study aims to provide information about the rate at which the drug passes through the blood-brain barrier (disposition of the drug) and gain insight into human pharmacodynamics and pharmacokinetics.
+Advances in PET technology have significantly contributed to the drug discovery process by compiling more accurate data on drug efficacy and targeting the efficiency of potential lead compounds.
+The potential benefits of introducing PET imaging in the early phase of drug discovery will reduce the time spent on poor lead compounds as potential drug candidates.
+Also, PET imaging is used in late-stage drug discovery to investigate the toxicity and dosing studies, including tracking the response.

-However, the main problem of PET imaging is the ability to synthesise be-spoke PET probes to be used to investigate a particular disease.
+However, the main problem of PET imaging is the ability to synthesise be-spoke PET probes to investigate a particular disease.
 This is because of the challenge to develop feasible synthesis routes to incorporate the short-lived radiolabel to obtain probes in a reasonable radiochemical yield within the timescale associated with the short half-lives of PET radionuclides.
-The development of these synthesis methods is beneficial when using the shorter-lived isotopes (carbon-11, half-life = 20.3 minutes) in the application of a broad range of targeting agents as probes.
-Automation will play a vital role in a novel probe containing fluorine-18 (half-life = 109.7 minutes) and carbon-11 PET isotopes.
-Enhancing the range of synthetic precursors labelled with PET isotopes also allows access to a broader range of specially designed molecular imaging agents with specific purpose either to enhance specificity and sensitivity or to broaden the range of disease states that can be imaged.
+Developing these synthesis methods is beneficial when using the shorter-lived isotopes (carbon-11, half-life = 20.3 minutes) in applying a broad range of targeting agents as probes.
+Automation will be vital in a novel probe containing fluorine-18 (half-life = 109.7 minutes) and carbon-11 PET isotopes.
+Enhancing the range of synthetic precursors labelled with PET isotopes also allows access to a broader range of specially designed molecular imaging agents with specific purposes, either to enhance specificity and sensitivity or to broaden the range of disease states that can be imaged.

-PET/CT offers a means of significantly reducing the drug discovery pipeline costs by providing:
+PET/CT offers a means of significantly reducing the drug discovery pipeline costs by providing the following: